jooo-lee/battleship/README.md

 # Battleship

 My implementation of the [Battleship project](https://www.theodinproject.com/lessons/node-path-javascript-battleship) from [The Odin Project](https://www.theodinproject.com/).
+Take a look at the [live preview](https://jooo-lee.github.io/battleship/)!

 ## Description: